 - 8. Certifications and Graduate Course Attainment.
-The College may pay for certain professional licenses, certifications, or additional graduate course(s) beyond a Faculty member's existing professional degrees when the following criteria are met: - A. Earning a professional license or certification directly related to, required for, or specifically recognized in a Faculty member's teaching area or field of expertise, subject to prior approval at the department level and by the Vice President of Academic Affairs/Provost. - B. Attaining up to eighteen (18) graduate hours above a Faculty member's existing graduate degree in order to teach in another discipline, per SACSCOC standards, and as deemed necessary by the College and pre-approved by the Vice President of Academic Affairs/Provost. - C. The Faculty member agrees in writing to remain employed by the College for one (1) academic year following completion of the professional license, certification or additional graduate courses.
+The College may pay for certain professional licenses, certifications, or additional graduate course(s) beyond a Faculty member's existing professional degrees when the following criteria are met: - A. Earning and maintaining a professional license or certification directly related to, required for, or specifically recognized in a Faculty member's teaching area or field of expertise, subject to prior approval at the department level and by the Vice President of Academic Affairs/Provost. - B. Attaining up to eighteen (18) graduate hours above a Faculty member's existing graduate degree in order to teach in another discipline, per SACSCOC standards, and as deemed necessary by the College and pre-approved by the Vice President of Academic Affairs/Provost. - C. The Faculty member agrees in writing to remain employed by the College for one (1) academic year following completion of the professional license, certification or additional graduate courses.
 The Faculty member must also agree in writing that if he or she does not remain employed by the College for one (1) academic year following completion of the professional license, certification or additional graduate courses, that the Faculty member will repay the College for the cost of attaining the professional license, certification or additional graduate courses.

-No pay raise is associated with the attainment of professional licenses or certifications or additional graduate hours above the Faculty member's existing graduate degree, except for additional educational degree attainment pursuant to section 7 of this Article.
+No pay raise is associated with the attainment of professional licenses or certifications or

-9. Pay Dates.
-All College employees shall be paid on a monthly basis.
-Pay dates for all employees shall be the last College business day (Monday - Friday) of each month, unless otherwise established by the Vice President of Administrative Services and Chief Business Officer.
+- additional graduate hours above the Faculty member's existing graduate degree, except for additional educational degree attainment pursuant to section 7 of this Article. - 9.
+Pay Dates.
+All faculty shall be paid on a monthly basis.
+Pay dates for all employees shall be the last College business day (Monday Friday) of each month, unless otherwise established by the Vice President of Administrative Services and Chief Business Officer.
+The College will publish and distribute information relating to the pay dates for each of the terms within each semester.

-ADDENDUM TO ARTICLE 23 WAGES NON-TEACHING PAY ASSIGNMENTS
+ADDENDUM TO ARTICLE 23

+NON-TEACHING PAY ASSIGNMENTS